akka/akka/akka-docs/src/main/paradox/project/examples.md

 subscribing to cluster membership events, and sending messages to actors running on nodes in the cluster with Cluster aware routers.

+It also includes Multi JVM Testing with the `sbt-multi-jvm` plugin.

 ## Distributed Data

 @java[@extref[Distributed Data example project](samples:akka-sample-distributed-data-java)]